python/devguide/documenting/start-documenting.rst

 `reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to post-process the HTML output.

-This document describes the style guide for our documentation.

 The documentation in HTML, PDF or EPUB format is generated from text files written using the :ref:`reStructuredText format <markup>` and contained in the :ref:`CPython Git repository <setup>`.